PranabNandy/Linux-Kernel-Internals/7.Interrupts/Softirq.md

 Softirqs
 ============
+- One softirq `cannot be scheduled` twice on the same processor
+- One softirq may run in parallel on other **at the same time.**

-Softirqs are bottom halves that run at a high priority but with hardware interrupts enabled
+- Softirqs are bottom halves that run at a high priority but with hardware interrupts enabled

 Header File: <linux/softirq.h>